sethvargo/vault-demo/README.md

 username       	token-bbd6454a-40f5-473a-380f-4046540eff00
 ```

-This is a real username and password that can be used to login to Vault:
+This is a real username and password that can be used to login to postgres:

 ```
 $ psql -H vault.hashicorp.rocks -U token-bbd6454a-40f5-473a-380f-4046540eff00